 The complete extent of non-fatal suicidal and self-harming behaviours in the community is unknown in Australia.
 This is because, in part, not all people seek medical treatment or support for suicide attempts and self-harm injuries.
 Further, there are also limitations to and gaps in our current data that capture information about these behaviours.
 For example, data on hospitalisations due to intentional self-harm under-report the true incidence of these behaviours in the community, as only those with serious physical or mental ill-health are admitted to hospital for further treatment.
 Additionally, it is not possible to identify those presenting to Emergency Departments with intentional self-harm and suicide ideation in national wide data assets, although some states and territories have developed methodologies to do so within their individual datasets.

-Clinical data from ambulance attendances have the potential to provide a more complete picture of suicidal and self-harming behaviours in Australia, and to identify opportunities for improved intervention or postvention—importantly—at a stage when further harm may be prevented.
+Clinical data from ambulance attendances have the potential to help broaden understandings of suicidal and self-harm behaviours in Australia, and to identify opportunities for improved intervention or postvention.

 The National Ambulance Surveillance System (NASS) is a world-first public health monitoring system providing timely and comprehensive data on ambulance attendances in Australia.
 The NASS is a partnership between Turning Point, Monash University and jurisdictional ambulance services across Australia.
-Through funding by the AIHW as a component of the National Suicide and Self-harm Monitoring Project, the NASS will collate and code monthly ambulance attendances data for participating states and territories for self-harm behaviours (suicidal ideation, suicide attempt, death by suicide, self-injury) and mental health.
+The NASS collates and codes monthly ambulance attendances data for participating states and territories for self-harm behaviours (suicidal ideation, suicide attempt, death by suicide, and intentional self-injury).